nilqed/PhysQty/README.md

 `-> )lib RIA SI PUNIT PQTY`

-       Q_INTERVAL is already explicitly exposed in frame initial Q_INTERVAL will be automatically loaded when needed from /home/kfp/PhysQty/RIA.NRLIB/RIA
+       RationalInterval is already explicitly exposed in frame initial RationalInterval will be automatically loaded when needed from /home/kfp/PhysQty/RIA.NRLIB/RIA
-       SI_UNIT is already explicitly exposed in frame initial SI_UNIT will be automatically loaded when needed from /home/kfp/PhysQty/SI.NRLIB/SI
+       SIunit is already explicitly exposed in frame initial SIunit will be automatically loaded when needed from /home/kfp/PhysQty/SI.NRLIB/SI
        PhysicalUnit is already explicitly exposed in frame initial PhysicalUnit will be automatically loaded when needed from